alexey-kudryavtsev/isomorphic-ml/README.md

 # isomorphic-ml
-Python and Tensorflow bindings for both Clojure and Clojurescript
+Python and Tensorflow bindings for both Clojure and Clojurescript.